 Students have the option of applying to one podiatric medical school in Canada or several schools in the United States.
 Students can also apply to schools in the United Kingdom if they wish to pursue a BSc (Honours) Podiatry or BSc (Hons) Podiatric Medicine instead of a Doctor of Podiatric Medicine degree.

-10 UK Universities to study Podiatry
+UK Universities where you can study Podiatry

 - Queen Margaret University, Edinburgh